Dirty Three: Collaborations

 Since 1996 Dirty Three's violinist Warren Ellis has been a member of Nick Cave and the Bad Seeds.
 Ellis and Mick Turner have each released solo albums.
 In addition, Turner and Jim White have released several extended plays as The Tren Brothers, and appear as backing musicians on albums by Cat Power, Bonnie 'Prince' Billy and PJ Harvey (White drums).
 Turner is also an internationally exhibited painter with his own work gracing the covers of their major albums except Sad & Dangerous.
 He also runs the band's own record label, Anchor & Hope Records.
 In 1999, Dirty Three with Low, recorded an In the Fishtank session for Konkurrent Records.

 Dirty Three have released albums on Touch & Go Records and have toured with Nick Cave, Sonic Youth, Low, Pavement, Throwing Muses, Cat Power, PJ Harvey, Bonnie 'Prince' Billy, Devendra Banhart, Josh T. Pearson, Shannon Wright and The Pogues.
 During their career the group have spent much of their time overseas, when not performing together Turner is based in Melbourne, White lives in New York, and Ellis in Paris.

-Style
+Musical style

 Australian rock music historian Ian McFarlane compared the band to 1970s jazz rockers MacKenzie Theory, writing that the group's "rumbling, dynamic sound incorporated open-ended, improvisational, electric rock ... minus the jazz-rock histrionics".
 In describing the group's sound, music journalists have mentioned ballads, folk, rock, classical, chamber music, free jazz and blues, Celtic music, other European folk styles and Indian raga.